hpgrahsl/kryptonite-for-kafka/docs/getting-started.md

 # Getting Started Guides

-Kryptonite for Kafka ships four independent integration modules.
-Pick the ones that fit your use cases and follow the module-specific guide.
+Kryptonite for Kafka ships five independent integration modules.
+Pick the one(s) that fit your use case(s) and follow the module-specific guide.

 <div class="grid cards" markdown>